 In a couple of places nearby there are clusters of trees where we will get out of any breeze and stop to enjoy lunch (bring a stove for a hot lunch, if you want!).
 Lunchtime is typically busy with conversation about living on snow, “Have you ever been lost hiking on snow,” and “Where do you get water?”

-The Afternoon Program:
+The After Lunch Program:

 Snow safety skills are not difficult to master as we break them down into short movements so they’re easier to understand and accomplish!

 In order to make sure we get back to the cars before it gets too late, the “clock” we pay attention to is not the one on our wrists, but the one in the sky!
-When the sun is two palms from the horizon, we will pack up and leave the incredible views north to Lake Tahoe and head south, enjoying the other expansive view over Carson Pass into the Round Top and Elephants Back basin, and head down to our cars.
+When the sun is two palms from the horizon, we will pack up and leave the incredible views north to Lake Tahoe and head south, enjoying the other expansive view over Carson Pass into the Round Top and Elephants Back basin, and head down to out to our cars.

 Now, go tell all your friends!